 All volunteers show an active involvement in a local Church community.
 We use a detailed leadership application form requiring two referees.
 This informs us of their experience and helps us gauge their suitability for camp.

-Your child’s safety is important to us, which is why volunteers who have contact with children or young people through CE programs to have a National Police Check.
+Your child’s safety is important to us, which is why volunteers who have contact with children or young people through CE programs to have a Working with Children Check.

 What will my child be doing on camp each day?